Be Reconciled To God

 Why do we go to Confession?

 So why confess our sins to a priest?
 Many other types of Christian will ask along the lines of 'surely if you confess your sins directly to God, He will forgive you?'
 Now this is in a certain way true: that is, if you were able to achieve something called 'perfect contrition' then there would be no need to go to confession.
-Perfect contrition is a deep sorrow for our sins which arises purely out of sorrow for having offended God and our neighbour without concern for our own personal discomfort at being out of sorts, and without reference to fear of Hell.
+Perfect contrition is a deep sorrow for our sins which arises purely out of love and sorrow for having offended God and our neighbour without concern for our own personal discomfort at being out of sorts, and without reference to fear of Hell.

 However even if we could achieve perfect contrition we should wish to go to confession as a sign of repairing the damage done to the community of the Church by our sin, and in order to receive the counsel of the priest to whom we confess.
 Confession to another human being also imposes a clarity of thought and a level of felt accountability that is not necessarily present in personal prayer.

-Furthermore, except perhaps for done very rare saints, it is impossible to know that one has achieved perfect contrition, and the sacrament of confession, by the power of the Holy Spirit, turns the somewhat flawed sorrow (technically called 'attrition' ) which is all most of us can achieve into perfect contrition through the grace of the sacrament.
+Furthermore, except perhaps for some very rare saints, it is impossible to know that one has achieved perfect contrition, and the sacrament of confession, by the power of the Holy Spirit, turns the somewhat flawed sorrow (technically called 'attrition' ) which is all most of us can achieve into perfect contrition through the grace of the sacrament.
 The priest in this context is acting 'in persona Christi', and has been given, through the grace of ordination, the power to forgive sins in the name of Christ and his church.

 What are the parts of the sacrament?